 Terry McNulty is Professor of Management and Corporate Governance at the University of Liverpool Management School and Associate Dean (International).
-He has sustained a track record of research excellence and institutional leadership developed over two decades in Russell Group Universities and Business Schools (Warwick, Leeds, Liverpool).
-In 2016 he has was awarded funding by the Arts and Humanities Research Council (AHRC) to undertake a 2 year study about Corporate Governance and the Law, with colleagues from the University of Leeds Law School.
+He has a sustained track record of research excellence and institutional leadership developed over three decades in Russell Group Universities and Schools of Business and Management Studies (Liverpool, Leeds and Warwick).

-Professor McNulty is a leading academic researcher about governance, board behaviour and effectiveness.
+Professor McNulty is also a leading academic researcher about corporate governance, especially board behaviour and effectiveness.
 His latest work, funded by AHRC, crosses into judicial intervention in business judgment and alternative approaches to ownership.
-Through his research he has achieved policy influence and research impact over two decades at the highest levels of both the public and private sectors, through engaging with board members, senior practitioners, civil servants, media and opinion-formers.
-His research informed the work of professional bodies and government departments such as: the Law Commission: the Association of Chartered Certified Accountants; Institute of Company Secretaries (2011); Higgs review and UK Code of Corporate Governance; Department of Health; and inquiries such as those into BBC governance and Bristol Royal Infirmary Inquiry.
+Through his research he has achieved policy influence and impact over three decades at the highest levels of both the public and private sectors working with board members, senior practitioners, civil servants, media and opinion-formers.
+His research informed the work of professional bodies and government departments such as: the Law Commission: the Association of Chartered Certified Accountants; Institute of Company Secretaries; Higgs review and UK Code of Corporate Governance; Department of Health; and inquiries such as those into BBC governance and Bristol Royal Infirmary Inquiry.
 He also works with companies and consultancies using a research based approach to evaluating and developing board and governance effectiveness.
 He is currently a member of the Corporate Governance Committee of the Institute of Chartered Certified Accountants England and Wales (ICAEW), and served on the Advisory Board of the British Academy 'Future of the Corporation' Research Programme.

 Professor McNulty teaches on Executive, MBA and MSc and Undergraduate programmes.
-He is an external examiner of programmes and PhD's at numerous Institutions including the Judge Institute, University of Cambridge and an examiner for the Institute of Director’s (IoD).
-He is a member of the Council of the Society for the Advancement of Management Studies (SAMS) and advises professional institutes and companies on matters of board process and effectiveness.
-He in an Advisory Board Member for the research project: ‘Learning from leadership changes made by boards of hospital NHS trusts and foundation trusts following the Francis Inquiry report'.
-Department of Health, National Institute for Health Research, the Nuffield Trust, the University of Birmingham and the University of Manchester.
+He has been an external examiner of programmes and PhD's at numerous Institutions including the Judge Institute, University of Cambridge and Institute of Director’s (IoD).
+He is a member of the Council of the Society for the Advancement of Management Studies (SAMS) and advises professional institutes and companies on matters of corporate governance and management.
+He has been an Advisory Board Member for the research projects involving the Department of Health, National Institute for Health Research, the Nuffield Trust, the University of Birmingham and the University of Manchester.
 He is also a member of the Academy of Management, European Group for Organisation Studies, British Academy of Management, and International Corporate Governance Society.

 Prizes or Honours